Teaching Commons > Teaching Guides > Technology > Desire2Learn > D2L Essentials > Monitoring Student Progress

-The View User Progress feature provides a centralized way to access detailed statistics for a variety of items including Quizzes, Discussions, Submission folders, and Grades.
+The View Class Progress feature provides a centralized way to access detailed statistics for a variety of items including Quizzes, Discussions, Submission folders, and Grades.

 The Quiz statistics section includes color-coded charts for each quiz so you can see class averages and quickly identify questions that received the highest number of incorrect answers.
 The Discussions statistics section includes a snapshot of overall discussion participation as well as the number of original posts and replies completed by each student on a particular topic.